PradeepNalluri/Prefix-Tuning-Bert/README.md

 5. Download Sarcasm Data:
 ```
 Need to download sarcasm data from kaggle: https://www.kaggle.com/danofer/sarcasm/
-The data should be kept in main folder
+The file can be passed as an input argument during runtime
 ```

 ## Modeling Files